jdeath/FriendshipFrame/README.md

 Work in Progress

 This documents how to make a friendship lamp from inexpensive parts.
 Inspired by UncommonGoods which sell for $175 a set.
 These can be made for $10 each and have more features, such as Alexa support.
 You need a MQTT server which is exposed to the internet.
-Since I wanted to use Tasmota and not compile custom code, I could not get to work with a free MQTT server (like https://www.maqiatto.com/).
-If anyone knows how or of a free service, please let me know.
+Since I wanted to use Tasmota and not compile custom code, I could not get to work with a free cloud MQTT server (like https://www.maqiatto.com/).
+If anyone knows how to have tasmota use a free cloud server, please let me know.
+Amazon may be an option, but only free for 12 months.

 Parts:
 ```